Dallas Police Department Fires Amber Guyger, Officer Who Shot Man In His Own Home

 The Dallas County district attorney has expressed a desire to present the case to a grand jury — which, as KERA notes, could result in stiffer charges.

 "We're looking at every conceivable, possible thing that we can look at to be able to bring this case to the grand jury," District Attorney Faith Johnson told NPR's Here & Now last week.
-"And it won't be tomorrow, it won't be next week, because we say to people, 'We want to get it right.'"
+"And it won't be tomorrow, it won't be next week, because we say to people, 'We want to get it right.' "

 Jean's funeral earlier this month drew a crowd of hundreds at a church near Dallas, KERA reported.